-Arts lobbying succeeds with Senate Inquiry Print Email Email to a friend Your email Your name Friend's email Friend's name Verification Please prove your humanity Go on prove it :) Close Related Articles 10 buzzwords that dominated the arts in 2017 (Premium locked content) Our language tells us a lot about who we are: our confidence, our embrace of trends, our professionalism and our priorities.
-So what did 2017 say?
-On the move: the latest appointments and resignations (Premium locked content) Creative team announced for Gold Coast Games; new Patron at Metro Arts; future-proofing JUTE Theatre Company; changes at UNSW Art & Design, and more.
-Copyright Agency pushed to last resort (Premium locked content) Peak copyright agency forced to take the NSW Government to the Copyright Tribunal after its refusal to pay for fair use.
-How to write your artist bio (Premium locked content) It's one of the most miswritten, most confused tools in the artist's kit of skills, and getting it right is vital for career success.
+Arts lobbying succeeds with Senate Inquiry Print Email Email to a friend Your email Your name Friend's email Friend's name Verification Please prove your humanity Go on prove it :) Close Related Articles How Australian creatives have made it in New York (pt3) (locked) In part 3 of our ‘Australian Creatives in New York’ series we speak with accessories designer Amy Franz on education, industry trends and working in the Garment District.
+Review: Hello World - Code and Design, UTS Gallery Hello World: Code and Design reflects upon what we already know of the future, as well as its imminence, and challenges our perception of what will come next.
+Vale Dr Robert Bell A champion of craft and design, NGA’s former Senior Curator leaves a great legacy.
+When design innovation takes a dark turn (locked) At the 2018 Creative Summit, neuroscientist, engineer and human-centred designer Melis Senova explained why it’s important to be a conscious creator.
 (Premium content) Premium content Tamara Winikoff Wednesday 17 June, 2015 Arts activists today are celebrating the success of the call for a Senate Inquiry by ArtsPeak, the confederation of national peak arts organisations.
-This content is only available to members of ArtsHub Subscribe Now for instant access!
-A subscription to ArtsHub will enable you to: Access the most comprehensive jobs board for the arts sector, with hundreds of positions posted weekly Keep up to date with the latest industry news Access thousands of subscriber-only features, articles and guides Be in the know with upcoming events and exhibitions added daily Learn how and where to get grants, with the most extensive grant finder ... and much, much more.
-Subscribe Now and join the Australian arts community today Image via #freethearts Member login Email address Password Forgot password?
+This content is only available to members of ArtsHub Join Now for instant access!
+A subscription to ArtsHub will enable you to: Access the most comprehensive jobs board for the arts sector, with hundreds of positions posted weekly Keep up to date with the latest industry news Access thousands of members-only features, articles and guides Be in the know with upcoming events and exhibitions added daily Learn how and where to get grants, with the most extensive grant finder ... and much, much more.
+Join Now and join the Australian arts community today Image via #freethearts Member login Email address Password Forgot password?
 About the author Tamara Winikoff OAM is Executive Director of the National Association for the Visual Arts (NAVA).